hacks-guide/Guide-WiiU/docs/vwii/vwii-modding.md

 1. Launch the [Homebrew Launcher](user-guide/vwii/browser-exploit)
 1. Launch Wuphax
-1. Press `A` to backup the Mii Channel and inject the Hackmii Installer
+1. Press `A` to backup the Mii Channel and inject the Hackmii Installer then wait until it says <code>Successfully <wbr>injected <wbr>wuphax!</code>
-1. You will be taken back to the Wii U Menu after a few seconds
+ - You will be taken back to the Wii U Menu after a few seconds
 1. Launch vWii (the Wii Menu icon)
 1. Launch the vWii Mii Channel
  - If Wuphax has successfully been injected, you will now see the scam warning screen.